New coronavirus guidelines issued by Public Health

 That number is 1-888-264-2256.

-At Sunday afternoon, the Alabama Department of Public Health reported coronavirus cases in eight counties.
+As of this morning, the Alabama Department of Public Health reported coronavirus cases in eight counties, with no deaths.

 Decatur City, Morgan County and Hartselle City schools will be closed beginning Tuesday.
 Limestone County Schools will be closed beginning Monday.
 All schools in the state will be closed from Thursday until April 6.